datocms/plugins-sdk/packages/sdk/docs/fieldExtensions.md

 - Manual field extensions are manually hooked by the end-user on each field, and for each installation different configuration options can be specified.
 Given that our star rating extension will most likely be used in a few specific places rather than in all integer fields of the project, manual fields might be the best choice.
 - On the other hand, our Lorem Ipsum generator may be convenient in all text fields, so requiring the end user to manually install it everywhere would be unnecessarily tedious.
 In this case, the choice to force the addon on all fields with the [`overrideFieldExtensions`](#overrideFieldExtensions) hook is probably the right one.

+In the [next section](/docs/plugin-sdk/sdk/manual-field-extensions) we're going to take a much more detailed look at manual field extensions, and we're going to convert our star rating editor into a manual extension.